node-fetch/node-fetch/docs/v3-UPGRADE-GUIDE.md

 ## The `timeout` option was removed.

 Since this was never part of the fetch specification, it was removed.
-AbortSignal offers a more finegrained control of request timeouts, and is standardized in the Fetch spec.
+AbortSignal offers a more fine grained control of request timeouts, and is standardized in the Fetch spec.
 For convenience, you can use [timeout-signal](https://github.com/Richienb/timeout-signal) as a workaround:

 ```js
 const timeoutSignal = require('timeout-signal');